Carbon neutrality by 2020

 What makes the Bosch carbon neutral goal so special?

-Bosch will be the first major industrial enterprise to achieve complete carbon neutrality by 2020.
-We are prioritizing efforts to improve the energy efficiency of our plants and buildings.
-This will enable us to reduce energy consumption and conserve resources over the long term.
-Bosch is also stepping up its investments in renewable energy and new clean power — in other words, in a sustainable energy transition.
+Bosch will be the first major industrial enterprise to achieve complete carbon neutrality by the end of 2020.
+Both the nature and the scope of our program for carbon neutrality are unprecedented.
+We’re prioritizing efforts to improve the energy efficiency of our plants and buildings, which will enable us to reduce energy consumption and conserve resources over the long term.
+Bosch is also stepping up its investments in new clean power, i.e., in renewable in-house generation and the conclusion of exclusive long-term purchase agreements with investors in new renewable energy generation plants that are to be built.
+This is our contribution to a sustainable energy transition.
+By 2030, we will achieve a significant increase in the share of energy from renewable energy plants.

 When Bosch talks about global carbon neutrality, what exactly is being factored into the equation and what is being left out?